Wisconsin's 22nd Senate district

-The 22nd Senate District of Wisconsin is one of 33 districts in the Wisconsin State Senate.
-Located in southeast Wisconsin, the district comprises parts of eastern Kenosha and Racine counties, including most of the cities of Racine and Kenosha, and parts of the villages of Mount Pleasant and Somers, east of Wisconsin Highway 31.
+The 22nd Senate district of Wisconsin is one of 33 districts in the Wisconsin Senate.
+Located in southeast Wisconsin, the district comprises parts of eastern Kenosha County and southeast Racine County, including most of the city of Kenosha and the south side of the city of Racine, along with the villages of Somers and Sturtevant, most of the village of Mount Pleasant, and the northern half of the village of Pleasant Prairie.
+The district also contains Kenosha Regional Airport, Johnson Wax Headquarters, the Foxconn in Wisconsin industrial park, Regency Mall, Carthage College, and the University of Wisconsin–Parkside campus.

 Current elected officials

 Robert Wirch is the senator representing the 22nd district.
 He was first elected to the Senate in the 1996 general election.
 Before becoming senator, he was a member of the State Assembly from 1993 to 1997.

 Each Wisconsin State Senate district is composed of three Wisconsin State Assembly districts.
 The 22nd Senate district comprises the 64th, 65th, and 66th Assembly districts.
 The current representatives of those districts are: